danfuzz/samizdat/samizdat-0/README.md

 `#include` is preceded by per-file `#define`s to properly expand the definitions contained in the file in question.

+### File Length

+Files of more than about 1,000 lines are generally considered to be too long.
+The general aim is to split them into two or more files.
+There are a couple exceptions, which unfortunately do not lend themselves to splitting up.

 Coding Conventions
 ------------------